xen0n/xen0n.github.io/content/posts/tinkering/loongarch-faq.en.md

 - LoongArch's privileged architecture and memory management are significantly different to those of RISC-V.
-- The supported operations of LoongArch base ISA are mostly a superset of its RISC-V counterpart.
+- The supported operations of LoongArch base <abbr title="instruction set architecture">ISA</abbr>
+  are mostly a superset of its RISC-V counterpart.
 - RISC-V always sign-extends its immediate operands, while LoongArch differentiates based on type of operation (sign-extending for arithmetic operations; zero-extending for logical operations).
-- LoongArch has opcodes starting from MSB, precluding compressed instruction words in the RVC way.
+- LoongArch has opcodes starting from <abbr title="most significant bit">MSB</abbr>, precluding compressed instruction words in the RVC way.

-There is significant RISC-V influence in the software part of LoongArch, such as the ABI and several fundamental toolchain pieces.
+There is significant RISC-V influence in the software part of LoongArch, such as the <abbr title="application binary interface">ABI</abbr> and several fundamental toolchain pieces.
-LoongArch's ABI is rather similar to RISC-V's, and the semantic similarities of instructions are notable as well.
+LoongArch's <abbr title="application binary interface">ABI</abbr> is rather similar to RISC-V's, and the semantic similarities of instructions are notable as well.
 Often, simple syntactic tweaks to the RISC-V version are all it takes to port a primitive to LoongArch for some fundamental software.